simple-acme/simple-acme.github.io/reference/plugins/validation/dns/script.md

 ## Resources
 A lot of good reference scripts are available from the [POSH-ACME](https://github.com/rmbolger/Posh-ACME/tree/master/Posh-ACME/DnsPlugins) project.
-Note that these scripts are **not compatible** with win-acme.
+Note that these scripts are **not compatible** with simple-acme.
 You will have to make changes (e.g. in terms of accepted parameter and such) in order to use them.

 ## Unattended